PaulleDemon/AWS-deployment/readme.md

 Deploying your project to AWS can be difficult and frustrating if you are new to deploying a project.
 Neither is AWS user interface easy to work with nor is their documentation easy to understand.

-I recently had to deploy a Django application that also makes use of WebSockets and it took me around 8 days to get it properly up and running.
+I recently had to redeploy a Django application that made use of WebSockets and it took me around 8 days to get it properly up and running.
 Most of the errors occurred because I didn't understand their system well.

 In this blog, I wish not only to help you deploy your Django project but also to help you understand AWS better.
 I will also talk about some of the common errors that I faced during the deployment.